Generous Heart Scholarship

 Scholarship Sponsored by Ye Law Firm Inc, P.S.

-The scholarship winner will be chosen based on the criteria outlined below and will be awarded $1,000 towards their higher education goals.
-The deadline to apply is November 30, 2022.
+The recipient of this scholarship will be selected based on the criteria detailed below and will receive $1,000 to support their higher education pursuits.
+The deadline for applications is November 30, 2022.

-A) The scholarship is open to any current high school senior, college student, or graduate student who is a legal resident of the United States, residing in one of the 50 states or the District of Columbia, and who is enrolled in a two to a five-year post-secondary institution or vocational program for the 2023 Spring Semester.
+A) This scholarship is available to any current high school senior, college student, or graduate student who is a legal resident of the United States, residing in any of the 50 states or the District of Columbia, and who is enrolled in a two to five-year post-secondary institution or vocational program for the Spring Semester of 2023.

-B) Employees of The Ye Law Firm Inc, P.S., their immediate families, and persons living in the same households as such individuals (whether related or not), are not eligible to participate in this scholarship competition.
+B) Employees of The Ye Law Firm Inc, P.S., their immediate family members, and individuals residing in the same household (whether related or not), are not eligible to participate in this scholarship competition.

-C) Candidates for this scholarship should have a minimum GPA of 3.0 or higher and be in good overall academic standing.
+C) Applicants for this scholarship should maintain a minimum GPA of 3.0 or higher and be in good overall academic standing.

 Application Requirements

-B) The candidate must submit a professional resumé that lists their experience, both professional and academic.
+B) Applicants must provide a professional resumé detailing their professional and academic experiences.

-C) The candidate must submit a transcript from their current school.
-First-year college students, graduate students, or individuals who have recently transferred schools may submit an unofficial transcript from their current school, as well as the most recent official transcript from their prior school.
-High school students must also submit proof of acceptance to their college or university.
+C) Applicants are required to submit a transcript from their current school.
+First-year college students, graduate students, or individuals who have recently transferred schools may submit an unofficial transcript from their current school, along with the most recent official transcript from their previous school.
+High school students must also provide proof of acceptance to their college or university.

 View Details